philamp/caligrail/README.md

 Plug your local USB eReader to a remote Calibre instance

 ## Prerequisites
-- A linux laptop (windows version maybe later)
+- A Linux client PC (windows version maybe later)
-- A NAS with https://hub.docker.com/r/linuxserver/calibre with PUID and GUID configured with the SSH user
+- A Linux server with https://hub.docker.com/r/linuxserver/calibre with PUID and GUID configured with the SSH user
 - rsync on Laptop and NAS
 - create the "kobo-rsync" folder some where in the NAS (owned by SSH user in RW)
 - in docker compose on run, add the mount from the kobo-rsync folder to /mnt/kobo (calibre will see it)